Oussa-Err/codsoft_taskno/Job_board/README.md

 ## Description

-Jobify is a user-friendly job board app developed during my internship at CODSOFT.
+Jobify is a user-friendly job board app.
 It serves as a platform that connects job seekers with potential employers.
 With Jobify, users can effortlessly browse through job listings, and submit applications with ease.

 <img src="./frontend/public/jobify-home-desktop-screenshot.png" alt="screenShot" />